7 Key Principles of Content Marketing Strategies

 Image from www.pexels.com

-Defined as a semi-fictional representation of an ideal customer, a buyer persona is created based on market research and data about the organization’s existing customer base.
+Defined as a semi-fictional representation of an ideal customer, a buyer persona is created based on market research and data about the organisation’s existing customer base.

 Other pointers that you should include when building your persona would be: